Global experience in more than 40 countries

 FMI has implemented financial sector development programs across 12 countries in Asia, focusing on capital markets, banking, NBFI, securities markets, pensions, access to finance, and education.
 FMI has advised Central Banks and financial sector supervisors in South Korea, Thailand, the Philippines, and Mongolia.
 In Central Asia, FMI assisted the governments of Kazakhstan and the Kyrgyz Republic to improve the legal and regulatory environment and strengthen capital markets.
 In India, FMI strengthened the legal, policy, and regulatory framework for commodity futures markets.
 And in Indonesia, FMI designed and implemented a nation-wide training, financial literacy, and workforce development program.
 FMI has also advised leading private-sector securities and commodity exchanges across the region.

 Beyond FMI’s core focus in Europe, Asia, and the MENA region, FMI has addressed key regional issues in Africa and Latin America.
-FMI implemented a comprehensive operational review of a major regional enterprise development fund, working across South Africa, Botswana, Lesotho, Malawi, Mozambique, Namibia, Swaziland, Tanzania, Zambia, and Zimbabwe.
-FMI has also trained hundreds of financial advisors and business development specialists in South Africa, relying on a proprietary credit risk management tool.
+FMI implemented a comprehensive operational review of a major regional enterprise development fund, working across 10 countries in Sub-Saharan Africa.
+FMI has also trained hundreds of financial advisors and business development specialists in South Africa, relying on a proprietary data analysis tool.
 In Latin America and the Caribbean, FMI has focused on trade and investment, poverty alleviation, and legal and regulatory reform.
-FMI implemented a three-year USAID project to promote trade and investment among Nicaragua’s leading export industries, and to harmonize the legal and regulatory regime with the country's treaty obligations.
+FMI implemented a three-year USAID project to promote trade and investment among Nicaragua’s leading export industries, and to improve the legal and regulatory enabling environment.
 FMI developed a country strategy for economic growth in Jamaica and provided technical assistance to the securities commission.
 In Brazil, FMI assisted the World Bank to support commodities and securities market reforms.